-The difficulties posed by variations in local conditions have led to several erroneous conclusions being drawn on both sides of the debate.
+The difficulties posed by variations in local conditions have led to several erroneous conclusions being drawn – and not just by those criticising organic farming.
+Both sides of the argument fall prey to bad science.
 The oft-repeated idea that we only have ’60 harvests left’ is based on a misreading of only one peer-reviewed paper from the University of Sheffield in 2014, which was a series of comparative measurements of nitrogen and organic matter from various soil sites around the city of Sheffield.
 The paper contains no predictions about future harvests at all[v]).

 The Van Der Werf study systematically pulls apart the flawed conclusions drawn using LCAs.

-“The current modelling approach in LCA, in which soils are considered mainly as part of the technosphere, thus making them equivalent to replaceable capital stocks, is inadequate.
+“The current modelling approach in LCA… is inadequate.
 The degree to which erosion, compaction, salinization and loss of organic matter degrade soils, and the influence of agricultural practices on these disturbances, is crucial information that urgently needs to be included in LCAs and other frameworks for analysing agri-food systems.”

 It also questions the assumption that using less land is the best way to protect the environment;